Flying faster on the same power - reducing cooling drag

 • Dispelling the Myths

 • The title of this section says it all.
-There are two ways we can fly faster, either develop more power or reduce the airframe drag.
-Today's air-cooled engines require a substantial volume of airflow that must be passed over a large and complex structure.
-Passing this much air past such a complex structure as an engine creates drag and that drag adds to the overall parasitic drag of the airframe.
-This type of drag call cooling drag.
+There are two ways we can fly and climb faster, either develop more power or reduce the airframe drag.
+Today's air-cooled engines require a substantial amount of air pressure in order to move enough volume of air over and through a large and complex engine structure.
+This creates a lot of drag and that drag adds to the overall parasitic drag of the airframe.
+This type of drag is called cooling drag.
 In addition it is very difficult to get the airflow over the engine to pass evenly by each of the cylinders.
-The result is eneven cooling of the cylinders with the front cylinders generally running much hotter than the rear cylinders.
-Using an air-cooled engine means that there are few options on how to pickup cooling air and were the heated waste air can be dumped.
+The result is uneven cooling of the cylinders that frequently results in cylinder to cylinder temperatures varying as much as 50F from each other.
+This substantial variation of cylinder temperatures makes fuel efficiency a much more difficult problem since the hottest cylinder will typically limit how lean the other cooler cylinders can be run.
+Using an air-cooled engine means that there are few options on how to pickup cooling air and where the heated waste air can be dumped.

-A liquid cooled engine offers several benefits to reduce cooling drag.
-The first benefit is that we now only need sufficient airflow to pass over a high density radiator.
-Such a radiator is designed to provide substantially more thermal conductivity thereby reducing the amount of air required to remove the same amount of heat.
-A radiator can be located in more aerodynamically suitable locations on the airframe.
-Air pickup can also be located in more optimum locations and internal ducting offers the opportunity to create a far more efficient air stream to the radiator.
+A water cooled engine offers several benefits to reduce cooling drag.
+The first benefit is a sleek, tight cowl since little space is required to be maintained between the engine and the cowling.
+We can now completely control the cooling airflow requirements in a separate radiator design that is not constrained by the engine location, envelope and surface area.
+Such a radiator can be designed to provide substantially more thermal conductivity/efficiency than would ever be possible with direct air cooling of cylinders.
+A radiator can be located in more physically suitable locations on the airframe.
+Air pickup can also be located in more aerodynamically optimum locations and internal ducting offers the opportunity to create a far more efficient air stream to the radiator.
 Slowing the incoming cooling air and allowing it to expand towards the radiator surface allows much more efficient cooling.
-More heat is dissipated to a smaller air volume.
+More heat is dissipated to a smaller air volume over a compact and lightweight radiator surface.

-A radiator presents far less drag on the passing air flow than does a complex structure such as an engine with baffles.
-Reducing the air flow volume while at the same time reducing the drag as the air passes thru the radiator means an overall reduction in cooling drag.
+It isn't so much about the volume of air required to cool the engine but the pressure needed to force the airstream through the heat exchanging surface.
+A radiator can be designed to present far less drag on the passing air flow than does a complex structure such as an air cooled engine with baffles.
+Reducing the air pressure needed to allow air to flow through the radiator translates directly into an overall reduction in cooling drag.

-The result of this approach is that a far smaller air inlet is required and that the smaller volume airstream carries off far more waste heat.
-The smaller volume of air is handling a higher heat load.
-It also means that the cooling air inlet can be located in shaped in such a manner as to take advantage of the pressure dome that will be created at the inlet.
-This pressure dome can be viewed as almost a flat surface which can be blended into the surrounding structure to produce a smooth aerodynamic contour.
-The overall result is substantially reduced cooling drag.
+The result of this approach is that a far smaller air inlet is required and that the airstream carries off far more waste heat.
+A smaller volume of air with less pressure is handling a higher heat load.
+It also means that the cooling air inlet can be located and shaped in such a manner as to take advantage of the pressure dome that will be created at the inlet.
+This pressure dome can be blended into the surrounding airframe structure to produce a smooth aerodynamic contour.
+The overall result is substantially reduced cooling and parasitic drag.

 Liquid Cooled Air Power © 2001 Liquid Cooled Air Power.
 All Rights Reserved.